andisamijono8/DockerTest/README.md

 1) No experience in using containers so had to study for that.
 2) Following the tutorial and absorbing the knowledge instead of blindly following was a fun challenge.
 The ibm tut and docker tut were very helpful.

-## Further improvements :
-1) SQL to have passwords
-2) There should be further potential improvements in the usage of docker